Have you ever wondered just how much do YouTubers really make (skip ahead) and how much does YouTube pay (skip ahead)?

 Different Ways to Make Money on YouTube

 The money you make on YouTube has more to do with what advertisers pay for than how many views you get.
 So if you are targeting high-value keywords, then you stand to make money.
-If you want a quick example, on average you may get $0.2 to $2 per 1000 views.

 There are other ways you can earn money from your YouTube channel.
 But first you must be approved for the YouTube Partner Program (and are in compliance with YouTube Partner Program policies), then you can explore these monetization options.
 Consider which revenue streams may be best for your channel based on your content, audience, and preferences.